y11en/tlse/README.md

 Features
 ----------

-The main feature of this implementation is the ability to serialize TLS context, via tls_export_context and re-import it, via tls_import_context in another pre-forked worker process (socket may be sent via sendmsg).
+The main feature of this implementation is the ability to serialize TLS context, via tls_export_context and re-import it, via tls_import_context in another pre-forked worker process (socket descriptor may be sent via sendmsg).

 For now it supports only TLS 1.2, RSA + (AES128_CBC, AES_256_CBC, SHA1, SHA256).